sondregronas/YNAB-Shared-Categories/README.md

 Add "Joint_Delta" to the Notes of this account.
 Do this for every applicable budget.

 In the categories you wish to share, add "<!>Joint_ID:XXX<!>" anywhere to the note of the category.
 Do so for every account you want synchronized
+If you want to change the syntax to something else, replace it in the conf.txt file.
+Keep everything within the quotationmarks

 Make sure to match the category name with the ID.
 For example:
 Groceries in BudgetA's note: My note! <!>Joint_ID:001<!>.
 Groceries in BudgetB's note: Another note. <!>Joint_ID:001<!> <-- Shared Category ID.